Bagadjimbiri

-In Karajarri mythology, the Bagadjimbiri are two brothers and creator gods.
+In Karajarri mythology, the Bagadjimbiri are two brothers and creator spirits.
 They arose from the ground as dingos and made water-holes, sex organs (from a mushroom and another fungus) for the androgynous first people, and invented circumcision.
 Taking human form, the Bagadjimbiri began an argument with Ngariman, a quoll-person.
 Ngariman was annoyed by the Bagadjimbiri's laughter.
 He killed the brothers underground, but was drowned by Dilga, their mother, who flooded the underground murder-spot with her milk, which also revived her sons.
 The Bagadjimbiri eventually turned into snakes and went to live in the sky as clouds.